not-a-genius/spiderSense/README.md

 ## Usage
 ### Set the Nucleo board

-First thing to do is to compile on [Mbed online compiler](https://ide.mbed.com/compiler/) or an offline version the code for nucleo board you can find in folder:().
+First thing to do is to compile on [Mbed online compiler](https://ide.mbed.com/compiler/), or on an offline version, the code for nucleo board you can find in folder: " master/'Nucleo board' ".
+Here you can find the main.cpp code file and also the needed custom libraries.

 Then you will have a .bin file ready to be copied and pasted in the folder of Nucleo board after you have mounted the usb drive.